About Labrador Retriever

 A relatively normal life expectancy of around 10-12 years makes Labrador Retrievers a solid breed to grow up with your children.

-Labrador retrievers can get heavy quickly and do require a lot of exercise.
+Labrador Retrievers can get heavy quickly and do require a lot of exercise.
 Luckily, the breed responds well to physical activity and is anxious to exercise throughout the day.
 Throwing a ball or Frisbee in the backyard can help keep your Labrador Retriever busy and panting even when you don’t particularly feel like moving around too much yourself.
+However, for the sake of your Lab’s health (and to ensure that they don’t burn off any excess energy in a more mischievous manner), it’s important to try and keep up with your Labrador Retriever and fulfill their exercise requirements every day.
+As a bonus, it’ll also fulfill your daily exercise requirements as well!
+So, that’s a plus, right?

 Friendly, accepting and not territorial, Labrador Retrievers are ideal house pets.